Adequate housing – especially in remote and northern locations – is an intractable problem facing First Nation communities.

 Joseph Quesnel is a senior research associate for the Frontier Centre for Public Policy.

-Joseph is one of our Thought Leaders.
+Joseph is one of our contributors.
 For interview requests, click here.